BryantCabrera/letsplay-react/README.md

 ## G. Next Steps
-Unsolved problems:
+1. Unsolved problems:
-    Search bar needs to match exact characters, including Uppercase.
-Search bar user-unfriendly, having to press "Reset Search" everytime a user wants to perform another search.
+    [] Search bar needs to match exact characters, including Uppercase.
-    Users can edit other user's profiles.
+    [] Search bar requires users to press "Reset Search" everytime a user wants to perform another search.

-Planned features:
+2. Planned features:
-    When a boardgame is added, no activity happens.
-Make it so a flash message appears, "Boardgame has been added!"
+    - [ ] When a boardgame is added, no activity happens.
+Ideally, we'd make it so a flash message appears, "Boardgame has been added!"
-    Users able to leave ratings and reviews on boardgames.
+    - [ ] Add ability for users able to leave ratings and reviews on boardgames.
-    Users able to chat with other users to discuss boardgames or meet-up times to play boardgames together.
+    - [ ] Add ability for users able to chat with other users to discuss boardgames or meet-up times to play boardgames together.
-    Authentication with Google or other social medias for easier login and security.
+    - [ ] Authentication with Google or other social medias for easier login and security.
-    User to be able to delete a boardgame from their list.
+    - [ ] Add ability for user to delete a boardgame from their list.
-    Make search bar smoother: with each key press, start filtering boardgame names and animate the flow of boardgames disappearing.
+    - [ ] Make search bar smoother: with each key press, start filtering boardgame names and animate the flow of boardgames disappearing.